mttrb/antipopd/README.md

 This version of `antipopd` is released, like Robert Tomsick's version, under a Creative Commons Attribution Noncommercial Share Alike License 3.0, http://creativecommons.org/licenses/by-nc-sa/3.0/us

+Build
+===

+`antipopd` can be built in a terminal using the following command:

+    clang -framework CoreFoundation -framework Foundation -framework SystemConfiguration -framework AppKit -arch i386 -arch x86_64 -o antipopd antipopd.m